Maths National Curriculum

 As a school, we value the importance of children learning their times tables and related division facts.
 These facts help the children to unlock many other areas of maths learning for example ratio and area.
 Also when fluent, it allows children to focus on the strategy needed for problem solving or reasoning instead of having to count on to find the relevant times tables.

 In school, we focus on teaching the conceptual understanding of times tables and what they mean in Y3 so children are really secure about how to represent a times tables in an array, that it is an equal group of and the difference between grouping and sharing.
 This forms the basis of our times tables and children apply this learning for the rest of their time in school.
-Y3 do not focus on times table teaching until the Summer Term to ensure they fully understand what multiplication and division is before they start their times table journey and are solid with their addition and subtraction facts.
+Y3 do not focus on times table teaching until the Spring Term to ensure they fully understand what multiplication and division is before they start their times table journey and are solid with their addition and subtraction facts.

 In Y6, each class, linked to the fluency document or gaps their class have, practise a table across one, two or three weeks.
 Children are given fact cards and they group them into facts they know and facts they don't.
 The teacher assesses what the majority of the class knows and compiles a list of facts that the children will start their journey with.
 The children choral chant the tables, starting with the ones they know, each day and the end of a session, the children will complete a speed sheet with the table facts they know.
 This allows children to consolidate the facts they know and recall them at speed.
 Over the subsequent sessions, when the children are ready, a new fact is introduced.
 The children have rapid fire questions regarding the new fact and then choral chant the facts they know.
 They then complete the speed sheet at the end of the session.
 This continues until all facts have been learnt.
 Division facts are introduced when the Class Teacher thinks they are ready and these are then incorporated into the speed sheets.
 Once the children are fluent in this times tables, the class teacher will select a new times table and repeat the above steps.
 Every week children will look back at their fact cards to ensure that they revisit the times tables to ensure they move into their long term memory.